Have you ever casually scrolled through Twitter only to find that it was National Donut Day?

 Lean Into Your Values

 Notice how all the organizations talked about aspects of Black history, yet none of them talked about Black History Month in the same way or even labeled their content as such?
-That’s because they joined the conversation by leaning into their own brand values first.
+That’s because they joined the conversation by leaning into their own values first.
 Whether it be for Black History Month or some other time of awareness, engaging in this way ensures that your content is authentic to your organization and therefore relevant to your followers

-How is your organization leaning into its brand values to celebrate Black History Month?
+How is your organization leaning into its values to celebrate Black History Month?
 Share in the comments below!